plone/plone.api/docs/content.rst

 Plone uses UUIDs for storing references between content and for linking by UIDs, enabling persistent links.

-To get a the UUID of any content object use :meth:`api.content.get_uuid`.
+To get the UUID of any content object use :meth:`api.content.get_uuid`.
 The following code gets the UUID of the ``contact`` document.

 .. code-block:: python